hanihaider1/Stocks/README.md

        Comparing stocks summary with accompanying graph: If the user decides to input two different publicly traded company stocks the table and graph will reflect the above information for both companies which will give the user a side-by-side comparison of the two companies.

-4. Test: Test scripts ending in “.py” containing unit tests covering most of the package’s functionality. (add the kind of test cases)
+4. Test: Test scripts ending in “.py” containing unit tests covering most of the package’s functionality.

 5.	__init__.py: Initialization script marking the repository as a Python package.